Did you know that Paris is home to some of the most exciting street art in Europe – even the world?

 - J- Stew (France) – Place de Vénétie

-The following artworks are located outside the above mentioned areas but some of them are so beautiful that we could not finish this post without them.
-If you have some extra time, these cool graffiti and urban art are worth a detour.
+The following street artworks are located outside the above-mentioned areas, but some of them are so beautiful that they are worth a detour.

 - K- Seth – 2 rue Emile Deslandres; M. Les Gobelins, L7; Velib Station #13.005